gozdemadendere/gozdemadendere/README.md

 Passionate about analyzing, evaluating, and visualizing datasets to answer questions or solve problems.

-✨ This github will be a collection of my personal datascience and programming projects.
+✨ This github will be a collection of my personal Data Science and programming projects.

 📫 You can reach me via e-mail at: gozdebarinn@gmail.com